 Cost: 1 minor, 1 bullet

 Removed from the context of a gun, a bullet becomes a small and generic object in the same way that a walnut or a marble might.
-If you put a bullet in a closed container, its potential shifts in the darkness and you can pull something else out instead, roughly the same size and holding some kind of energy: a battery, a seed, a vitamin, etc. It can even be a different bullet.
+If you put a bullet in a closed container, like a pocket, its potential shifts in the darkness and you can pull something else out instead, roughly the same size and holding some kind of energy: a battery, a seed, a vitamin, etc. It can even be a different bullet.

 Straight Shot